eshyaka/foundation-of-cybersecurity-certificate-/README.md

 # Google Cybersecurity Professional Certificate (foundation-of-cybersecurity-certificate)
-TThe foundation of cybersecurity encompasses the principles, practices, and technologies designed to safeguard digital assets, information, and systems from unauthorized access, attacks, and damage.
+The foundation of cybersecurity encompasses the principles, practices, and technologies designed to safeguard digital assets, information, and systems from unauthorized access, attacks, and damage.
 It is a multidisciplinary field that addresses the protection of computer systems, networks, and data, acknowledging the evolving landscape of threats in the digital age.
 Key components of the foundation of cybersecurity include:

 Confidentiality: Ensuring that sensitive information is accessible only to authorized individuals or systems.